shawnr/practical-javascript-2-webapps/bootstrap-new-app/creating-a-new-vuejs-app.md

 ![vue init results](/img/vue-init.png)
 <br>The results of the `vue init` command.

-This process will create a new directory called `test-project/` (we can call your project whatever we'd like).
+This process will create a new directory called `test-project/` (we can call our projects whatever we'd like).
 We can also see that directions for getting going with development are printed after the command finishes.
 Change directory into the `test-project/` directory and we should be able to see all the files created for us.

 Inside the repository, we should see the following files and directories: